 Old Colony's Scholarship Committee is asked to award scholarships on behalf of many local organizations.
-By carefully completing the application, students become eligible for a variety of scholarship awards.
+By carefully completing the application, students become eligible for a variety of both vocational and academic scholarship awards.

 Selection is based on the essay/letter, financial need and possible other criteria determined by the individual organization.